 The Daniel Acker Scholars Program is an individualized program that provides additional resources for academically talented students who are traditionally underrepresented in higher education, including students with financial need, first-generation college students and underrepresented minority students (African-American, Latina/Latino American and Native American).
 This community also has live-in academic assistants for additional tutoring and academic support.
-First-year students who are accepted into the program live together in the same area of Governors Complex along with academic assistants, who provide additional support.
+First-year students who are accepted into the program live together in the same area along with academic assistants, who provide additional support.

 The Educational Opportunity Program (EOP) provides an avenue for admission and means of support for talented students who have not reached their full academic potential due to barriers in their educational, economic or personal background.
 Applicants to the program, which is regarded as one of the most successful programs of its type in the nation, must be New York State residents who qualify under EOP financial eligibility guidelines.
 This community also has live-in academic assistants for additional tutoring and academic support.
-First-year students who are accepted into the program live together in the same area of Governors Complex.
+First-year students who are accepted into the program live together in the same area.

 The UB Honors College provides the experience of a small liberal arts college backed by the intellectual resources of a major research university to deliver a dynamic curriculum that moves far beyond the classroom.
 This diverse community of gifted scholars, experienced advisors and committed faculty is perfect for students who crave a challenge and wish to do more with their education.
 This community also has live-in academic assistants for additional tutoring and academic support.
 First-year students who are accepted into the Honors College may choose to live in the Honors College area in Governors Complex.